About Our Scholarship Donors

 Scholarship Criteria

 Established by the Bly family, this scholarship is intended to support lifelong learning.
-The family believes that education and success are not just about the ability to earn, but are also about giving back and endeavoring to make the community and world a better place to live.
+The family believes that education and success are not just about the ability to learn, but are also about giving back and endeavoring to make the community and world a better place to live.

 Education actually brought Duane and Bonnie together.
 Bonnie was teaching at Jefferson Elementary in Sioux Falls when she met Duane, a farmer from the Brandon area.
 A graduate of Summit High School, Bonnie graduated from Northern State University with a two-year teaching degree.
 Duane attended twelve years of school at Brandon before enrolling at Augustana College.
 After two years in college, his love of farming and the livestock industry brought him back home to the farm.